 Nasi Goreng is Indonesian Fried Rice has spicy and sweet flavours.
-A rice dish bursting with flavours, crispy vegetables, some protein added and fluffy rice.
+It's a rice dish bursting with flavours, crispy vegetables, some protein added and fluffy rice.

-I an currently reading a book that I got from the local library here, "FEAST-- Food of Islamic World" by author "Anissa Helou" that has vegetarian and non-vegetarian recipes of the food prepared and consumed especially by Muslims all over the world..
-In the book I saw this recipe for Nasi Goreng which sounded very much like chinese fried rice.Though it used shrimp paste, I looked for the substitutes on net and decided to make it.
+The recipe for Nasi Goreng sounded very much like chinese fried rice.Though it used shrimp paste, I looked for the substitutes on net and decided to make it.
 If you want to know more and in detail about the Islamic food culture, do read the book once.

 What is Nasi Goreng